|

 1:45 - 3:45 PM Pacific (4:45 - 6 :45 PM ET) -- 2.0 CE/CME

-David Patterson, PhD, ABPP, Professor Emeritus
+David Patterson, PhD, ABPP

 This two-hour workshop will focus on combining hypnosis with two empirically supported modalities for facilitating treatment for addiction.
 The first hour will provide a brief recap of motivational interviewing (MI) for addiction issues, with the understanding that participants will know the basics of this approach.
 We will then focus on how hypnosis can be used to enhance the effects of MI.
 For example, we will illustrate that cognitions reflecting motivation for change can be identified in a therapeutic interview and then reinforced in a session of hypnosis.